NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-09.md

 $$
 \text{Profit} = TR - TC
 $$
-The firm can maximize its profit by setting $MR = MC$.
-This is because when $MR = MC$, the firm is making the most money possible from each additional unit of output produced.
+The firm can <mark style="background: #FF5582A6;">maximize its profit by setting MR = MC.</mark> This is because when $MR = MC$, the firm is making the most money possible from each additional unit of output produced.
 If $MR > MC$, the firm can make more money by producing more output.
 If $MR < MC$, the firm can make more money by producing less output.
 $$
 \begin{align*}
 MR &= \dfrac{dTR}{dQ} \\